allenyip/en/_posts/2013-01-18-a-little-bug.md

 layout: post

 ---
-![BUG Email][1]

 Blogging with Jekyll is really cool.
-After reading "[Blogging Like A Hacker][4]", an article wrote by [Github][2] co-founder [Tom Preston-Werner][3], I built this blog and bought a domain immediately.
+After reading "[Blogging Like A Hacker][3]", an article wrote by [Github][1] co-founder [Tom Preston-Werner][2], I built this blog and bought a domain immediately.
 However, blogging with Jekyll is also very SABIXI, and it really makes me frustrated when Github send me a BUG email after I push my post.

 This BUG is really little and easy, but took me some time to deal with it, because: